 I created a WWII project called "A Night To Remember" to bring history to life for my high school sophomores.
 I planned to fulfill some WWII content requirements through looking at the internment of Japanese Americans with a public student work showcase.
 What I did not plan for was how this project stretched and grew to include a fundraiser and dedication plaque that affected lives outside of our class.

 Here's what I scaffolded:

-- Background research and two guest speakers, in order to give my students a good understanding of the topic through varying perspectives.
+- Background research and two guest speakers, in order to give my students a good understanding of the topic through various perspectives.